Deep Distance Sensitivity Oracles: Theoretical Analysis

 Given $(s,t,f)$, let $P(s,t,f)$ be a shortest path from $s$ to $t$ in $G-\{f\}$.
 According to Lemma \ref{lemma:pivot_node} it follows that $P(s,t,f)$ is a concatenation of two original shortest paths, or in other words, there exists a pivot vertex $v$ such that $P(s,t,f)$ is the concatenation of the two shortest paths $P(s,v)$ and $P(v,t)$, where $P(s,v)$ is a shortest path from $s$ to $v$ in $G$ and $P(v,t)$ is a shortest path from $v$ to $t$ in $G$.
+Motivated by this lemma, we will assume that it is sufficient to approximate the replacement path of a node failure using a single pivot node.
 As mentioned above, in the remainder of this paper we show that it is possible to use deep learning to find such pivot nodes.